 It’s essential to consider all the potential pros and cons of buying a dog, especially when it comes to more active pups.
 Poodles and Labradoodles have many similarities in their playful and energetic nature and many striking differences to consider.

 A poodle is a purebred, whereas a Labradoodle is a mixed hybrid.
 Since Poodles carry a high pedigree and high maintenance dog, they’re more expensive.
+It’s also worth noting that it’s quite common for potential Labradoodle owners to compare them to their other parent breed, the Lab.

 Mixed breeds naturally tend to be cheaper, but this doesn’t make the Labradoodle any less of a great dog.
 Regardless of their differing traits, both Poodles and Labradoodles make excellent, family-friendly pets.
 By weighing each’s similarities and differences, you can choose the best dog for you and your family.